This page is under construction. More questions will be answered and new frequently-asked questions addressed. — Updated on 2/3/24

 Identifying the best location for the new fire station has to begin by acknowledging that all the sites have drawbacks.
 Drawbacks require tradeoffs and the final decision on which tradeoffs are acceptable has to be made by Bedford voters.

 The current agenda skipped a vitally important step.
 The democratic process was short-circuited.
 The FinCom vote to make no recommendation on the articles reflects that.
-And Articles 4 & 5 on the Special Town Meeting Warrant seek to correct that.
+And Articles 4 & 5 on the Special Town Meeting Warrant sought to correct that.